Doll Peasant Dress Pattern

 Let’s finish the sleeves.
 Here again, we have to do the elastic casing at the lower edge of the sleeve.

 Fold the lower edge of the sleeve by ¼ -inch and press.
 Fold again by ½-inch and press once more.

 Sew the casing shut, close to the edge.

-Take the required length of elastic and insert the elastic through the casing.
+Take the required length of the elastic and insert the elastic through the casing.
 Secure the ends by sewing back and forth a few times.
 Repeat the steps with the other sleeve. * You may skip this step if you wish to sew the sleeve without the elastic.

 Let’s do the side seams.